whitneyderoche/dsc259r-2026-wi/tech_support.md

 IDEs you might want to try.
 For more information about them, feel free to ask the course staff.

-If you're curious, Suraj uses VSCode to edit .py files and the vanilla Jupyter environment to edit notebooks.
+If you're curious, the course instructor uses VSCode to edit .py files and the JupyterLab environment to edit notebooks.

 - The [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) text
   editor: see [below](#jupyterlab).
 Can be used to edit both notebooks and .py files.

 - [VSCode](https://code.visualstudio.com/): Microsoft Visual Studio Code.
   Currently very popular, and can also be used to edit both notebooks and .py files.

 - [sublime](https://www.sublimetext.com/): A favorite text editor of hackers, famous for its multiple cursors.
 A good, general-purpose choice.

-- [atom](https://atom.io/): GitHub's editor.
-Pretty nice fully featured IDE.
-Can only work locally.

 - [PyCharm (IntelliJ)](https://www.jetbrains.com/pycharm/): Those who
   feel at home coding Java.
 Can only work locally.

-- [nano](https://www.nano-editor.org/): available on most unix
-  commandlines (e.g. DataHub Terminal).
-If you use this for more than changing a word or two, you\'ll hate your life.

 - [(neo)vim](https://neovim.io/): lightweight, productive text-editor
-  that might be the most efficient way to edit text, if you can ever learn how to use it.
-Justin Eldridge's text editor of choice.

-- [emacs](https://www.gnu.org/software/emacs/): A text editor for
-  those who prefer a life of endless toil.
-Endlessly customizable, it promises everything, but you're never good enough to deliver.
+  that runs in the terminal.
+Very popular among developers, but also has a very steep learning curve.

 ### Using VSCode to Run Jupyter Notebooks

 Many students like to use VSCode to edit Jupyter Notebooks.
-If that's you, then you'll need to make sure to activate your `dsc80` conda environment within your notebook in VSCode.
+If that's you, then you'll need to make sure to activate your environment within your notebook in VSCode.
 Here's how to do that.

 1. Open a Juypter Notebook in VSCode.
 1. Click "Select Kernel" in the top right corner of the window.
 <center><img src="../assets/images/ts-select-kernel.png" width=150></center>
-1. Click "Python Environments" in the toolbar that appears in the middle.
+1. Click "Python: Select Interpreter" in the toolbar that appears in the middle.
 <center><img src="../assets/images/ts-python-environments.png" width=300></center>
 1. Finally, click ".venv (Python 3.13.2)".
 <!-- <center><img src="../assets/images/ts-dsc80-conda.png" width=500></center> -->